 2. Choose how you want to “budget” those calories into macros.
-This budgeting depends on your goals such as losing or gaining weight.
+This budgeting depends on your goals, such as losing or gaining weight.
 If you look at the acceptable macronutrient range for carbohydrates, protein, and fat provided by experts (USDA Guidelines below), it varies widely because we can eat well on many different diets.

 *Source: 2015 USDA Dietary Guidelines

-**No research available and breakdown isn’t apparent on their website.
+**No research available and breakdown isn’t apparent on their Web site.
 An article by Life by Daily Burn indicates the above percentages.

-***Beachbody’s Portion Fix Eating Plan recommended daily macro breakdown for weight loss.
+***Beachbody’s Portion-Fix Eating Plan recommended daily macro breakdown for weight loss.

-IIFYM suggests that about 40 percent of your total daily calories come from protein, which is higher than expert guidelines.
+IIFYM suggests that about 40 percent of your total daily calories should come from protein, which is higher than expert guidelines.
 While it’s true that protein is beneficial for weight control, overdoing it on meat, especially red meat, isn’t healthy.
 Instead, plant-based diets are proven time and again to be healthier for us.

 Beachbody’s recommendation for weight loss is a moderate split of 40 percent carbs, 30 percent protein, and 30 percent fat.
 This makes room for healthy fats like avocado, fatty fish, nuts, and seeds.

 3. Convert calories into grams and count.
-After budgeting, divide your carbohydrate and protein calories by four to get grams, and divide your fat calories by nine to get grams (protein and carbs have 4 calories per gram, and fat has 9 calories per gram).
+After budgeting, divide your carbohydrate and protein calories by 4 to get grams, and divide your fat calories by 9 to get grams (protein and carbs have 4 calories per gram, and fat has 9 calories per gram).
 Then, count the macros from every food you put into your mouth.
 Either paper and pencil it, or enter the data into an online food diary.

 Phew!
 And, that’s it… until you hit a weight-loss plateau.
 You may need to start back at step one to readjust your macros if what you’ve calculated no longer does the trick.
 You can also apply these three steps with any macronutrient-focused diet including the ketogenic diet and Atkins diet.
 The question you must ask yourself is: Do you really wanna?

-You could also follow the Beachbody Portion Fix Eating Plan, which does all of these calculations for you.
+You could also follow the Beachbody Portion-Fix Eating Plan, which does all of these calculations for you.
 With the exception of a pretty simple equation to discover the ideal daily calorie range for you to lose weight (based on your overall daily activity and exercise program), you simply choose appropriate foods that fit into the color-coded portion containers and teaspoons, and you’ll eat within the program’s recommended daily macro breakdown.